SakshiShrivastava30/Banking-Transaction-system/README.md

-# 🏦 Banking Transaction System
+# 🏦 Banking Management System

-A simple SQL-based Banking Transaction System designed to manage customers, accounts, transactions, and loans.
+A simple SQL-based Banking Management System designed to manage customers, accounts, transactions, and loans.
 This project demonstrates the use of **MySQL** for creating relational database schemas, enforcing foreign key relationships, and performing basic operations related to banking.

 ---